-It’s worth noticing many things suck.
+By definition much of what is made in the world is not very good.
+To be good, given how much stuff there is in the world, requires superior quality.
 For movies, books, websites, the bar is low.
-Suckage is everywhere.
-And this is true regardless of size – many small companies suck and medium ones too.
+Low quality is everywhere.
+And this is true regardless of size – many small companies aren’t that good and medium ones too.
 The real question then is why, if at all, do big companies suck more than smaller ones?

 And when I fly I’m glad my airplane is made by Boeing or Airbus, and not some local startup company run by people working from their garage.I’m not a fan of big in general, but there’s a case to be made that many excellent products come from big companies, some of which could never be made by smaller ones.
 But there are some things that tend to happen when companies get big that are bad – and that’s what I’ll explore in the list below.
 Why big companies suck:

 - The soul has left the building – All big companies start as small companies.
 But by the time a company hits the 500, 1000 or 50000 person mark, many of the people who made the small company successful have left, and their spirit left with them.
 You can have a financially successful company that is mostly banking on the ideas and successes of people who left years ago, but whose middle-managers take credit for what was mostly inherited the day they were hired.
 When things go bad, none of the ‘leadership’ has any of the tools required to fix, rebuild, or recreate the pattern of success that started it all.